7NithinShetty/NthnShtty/README.md

 ### Hi, I'm Nithin 👋

+- 🔭 I’m currently working for Hitachi Rail STS as a RAMS Engineer.
+- 🌱 I’m currently learning Web Designing and Developing.

 <!--
 **NthnShtty/NthnShtty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.